 Battle Of The Chipsets - Samsung Exynos vs. Qualcomm Snapdragon

 To understand the argument for Exynos Vs. Snapdragon on Samsung phones, a background of the facts surrounding why these two exits are only fair.
+There have been performance differences between the two and the Qualcomm Snapdragon variant performed marginally (15%) better than the Exynos.
 Since the Samsung Galaxy S2, Samsung has always released its flagship device in two variants.
 If you’re just discovering this now, Exynos is Samsung proprietary chip made in-house by its engineers and has always been used on their phones in different markets.
 Mostly this happens in Asia and Europe.
 Snapdragon chips, on the other side, are made by Qualcomm, which is a powerhouse in the global chips business.
 Samsung has almost always used the two chips independently.
 You might be confused and wondering if you should go for the Snapdragon or the Exynos variant, we'll be discussing the key differences between the two and also discuss the benchmark performance.
 Let's get right into it.

 We tested both the variants of the Samsung Note 20 and here are the results: